Rapper XXXTentacion Reportedly Shot In Miami, Witnesses Say He Has ‘No Pulse’

 So heartbreaking!
 Rapper XXXtentacion has reportedly been shot in broad daylight while leaving a Miami motorcycle shop and witnesses said he had no pulse and looked close to death.

+**UPDATE 5:45pm EST** The Broward County Sheriff’s Department has announced that XXXTentacion has died.

 This could be a massive loss for the rap world as XXXtentacion has reportedly been shot in the Miami suburb of Deerfield Beach and could be near death.
 According to TMZ, the 20-year-old was motorcycle shopping and when he was leaving a dealership a gunman ran up to him and shot him in the front seat of his sports car.
 Witnesses claimed he had no pulse after the shooting and appeared “lifeless.”
 The site had video of people gathered around his black sports car while he appeared to not be moving.
 Sirens could be heard in the distance as police and EMTs were rushing to the scene.
+The Broward County Sheriff’s Office tells HollywoodLife.com that their Regional Communications received a call of a shooting at 3:57 p.m local time.

 The rapper — real name Jahseh Dwayne Onfroy — was a product of South Florida, being born and raised outside Miami.
 He just dropped his latest album ? on March 16, 2018 and it debuted at number one on the Billboard 200 list.
 The single “Sad!” made it all the way to the Billboard top ten, peaking at number seven and its follow up “Changes” also made the top 40 by peaking at 37th place.
 XXXtentacion had so much talent and promise so it would be a real tragedy if his young life and career were cut short.